 What I learned about the Park:

 It is in the middle of no where, with a wide open sky.
 The stars at night, were amazing.
-I very pleasantly surprised by the beauty of this park.
+I found myself pleasantly surprised by the beauty of this park.
 The wonderful thing is, all these parks are beautiful, each in their own way.
 I found the landscape feeding my soul with its starkness but amazing colors and energy.
 It was a nice surprise.

 What I learned about myself:

 I am hoping to continue tent camping for the rest of my life (I’m not saying that at some point I would be opposed to including some RVish type camping as well, but like to think that tents will ALWAYS be an option for me).
 There is nothing like being just a thin nylon tent wall away from the wilds, knowing I can deal with the elements, that I will feel, really feel the air, the temperature, hear the sounds and feel the changes as they happen throughout the night.
 The other great reminder is that knowing I don’t really need much “stuff” to be happy.

 My advice to you:

 A trip to a park does not need to be some big deal that takes 10 days of vacation and a 20 hour car ride or the cost of a plane ticket.
 There are a lot of parks, forests and trails EVERYWHERE, even where you live.
 Find something in your area and JUST GET OUT THERE and enjoy being active (or still and quiet) outside!!!

 Share your thoughts: